spfuu/shSonos/README.md

 ####get_stop
  Gets the STOP status for a Sonos speaker.
 If the speaker has additional zone members, the STOP status for all members will be sent.
+ In most cases, you don't have to execute this command, because all subscribed clients will be notified automatically about 'stop'-status changes.

 | parameter | required / optional | valid values | description |
 | :-------- | :------------------ | :----------- | :---------- |